aniyomiorg/aniyomi-website/website/src/docs/guides/local-manga-source/advanced.md

 ]
 ```
 ::: warning For your information
-As Aniyomi will use the `chapter_number` key to match the chapters, the order of the JSON objects in the list doesn't matter.
+As Aniyomi will use the `chapter_number` key to match the chapters, the order of the JSON objects in the list does not matter.
 :::

 ## Using a custom cover image